Qualified Teachers in Schools are the First Line of Defense!!

 Teachers – THE FIRST LINE OF DEFENSE

 Mental health awareness has gained importance over the years.
 To be precise, it is one of the cardinal issues for all the Qualified Teachers in Schools, who often act as the first line of defense for their students due to the significant amount of time which a child spends with his/her teachers in the vicinity of a school.
-Music teachers are also doing their part good in bringing out the stress of children with their healing musical touch.
+Music teachers are also doing their part good in bringing out the stress of children with their healing musical touch, yes ofcourse Music is a No-Cost medicine.
 There exists a consecrated student – teacher bond in which students, after their parents, admire their teachers the most, which again stresses on the role of a teacher to inspire, motivate, encourage and educate the young learners.

 Role of a Teacher in Developing Mental Health